#1 of 26 Places to Visit in Agra

 #3 of 26 Places to Visit in Agra

-At a distance of 8 km from Agra Cantonment Railway Station and 3 km from Agra Fort, Tomb of Itimad-ud-Daulah is a Mughal mausoleum located on the western bank of the Yamuna River near the Yamuna Bridge Railway Station in Agra.
-The tomb is also known as the Jewel Box or Baby Taj as it looks like a smaller version of the Taj Mahal.
-It is one of the popular Agra tourist places and also one of the top attractions you must include in Agra packages.
+At a distance of 8 Km from Agra Cantonment Railway Station and 3 Km from Agra Fort, Tomb of Itimad-ud-Daulah is a Mughal mausoleum located on the western bank of the Yamuna River.
+Situated near the Yamuna Bridge Railway Station, the tomb is also known as the Jewel Box or Baby Taj as it looks like a smaller version of the Taj Mahal.
 It is believed that this tomb was the inspiration behind the construction of the Taj Mahal.
+It is one of the most popular Agra tourist places.

-Itimad-ud-Daulah is the first monument in India built entirely with marble.
-The tomb was built between 1622 and 1628 by the Queen of Jahangir, Nur Jahan as a memorial to her father, Mirza Ghiyas.
-Mirza Ghiyas was an imperial officer and bestowed with the title of Itmad-ud-Daulah (Pillar of State) by Emperor Jahangir.
+The Tomb of Itimad-ud-Daulah was constructed by Nur Jahan, the Queen of Jahangir, as a tribute to her father, Mirza Ghiyas Beg who was served as an imperial officer and honored with the title of Itmad-ud-Daulah (Pillar of State) by Emperor Jahangir.
+The tomb's construction commenced in 1622 and reached completion in 1628, nearly .....

 ...read more